mjegurupati/mjegurupati/README.md

 ### 🧠 About Me

 I’m **Mounica Jegurupati**, a passionate Data Analyst and AI Intern with a Master’s in Computer Science from **Florida Atlantic University** (GPA: 3.9).
-I bring nearly **3 years of experience** across healthcare analytics, machine learning, and Generative AI solutions.
+I bring nearly **3 years of experience** across data analytics, machine learning, and Generative AI solutions.

-💡 My strengths lie in transforming complex datasets into actionable insights and deploying **RAG pipelines**, **LangGraph agentic workflows**, and **LLMs** to solve real-world problems—especially in the healthcare domain.
+💡 My strengths lie in transforming complex datasets into actionable insights and deploying **RAG pipelines**, **LangGraph agentic workflows**, and **LLMs** to solve real-world problems and automate manual tasks.

 ---